Medicare Coverage While Traveling

 - If you only have Original Medicare Part A then Medicare only pays for its share of the cost for inpatient hospital care.

 - U.S. hospitals must submit claims to Medicare for you, foreign hospitals however are not required to do the same.
 So if you are admitted to a foreign hospital that does not submit Medicare claims, then you must submit an itemized bill to Medicare personally.

 If you are a foreign traveler then you should consider having a Medicare Advantage or Medigap plan.
 Some Medicare Advantage or Medigap plans provide worldwide or emergency coverage when you travel outside the United States.
-Specifically the Medigap plans C,D,F,G, M and N provide coverage for foreign travel emergencies.
+Specifically the Medigap plans C,D,F,G, M and N provide partial coverage for foreign travel emergencies.
 You should always check with your plan before traveling outside of the country.